AnithaDharaneedharan/BettingApp/ForDiscussion/Databases.md

     }}

-   ## Answers to the questions

-    What is the main difference between these two functions?
-Why is one better than the other?
+   ##  What is the main difference between these two functions?

     1. The first function performs the Insert operation followed by Update .The values are inserted into the table in case the key is unique  , if it finds a duplicate key update of the values is done.
 The second function performs the update of values in the table , if no update happens which means the key is not already present , then Insert occurs.